solodev/cloud-documentation/src/infrastructure/domains/read/index.md

 # Domain Details

 The domain detail page shows you important domain details as well as the ability to update your domain.
-1. Relevant domain details shown here including:
+1. Relevant domain details shown here include:
     a.
 Domain name
     b.
 Provider
     c.
 Modified date and time